Rugroden/Mancala/README.md

 Lastly there is the BiPolarAgent.
 This final agent takes in a number between 1 and 100.
 This number determines the percent of the time it makes an aggressive type move.
 Otherwise it makes a defensive move.

-MonPolarMancala.cpp is currently set up to have 2 Aggressive agents play each other, but adjust the commented out agents to see how others deal.
+Mancala.cpp is currently set up to have 2 Aggressive agents play each other, but adjust the commented out agents to see how others deal.